webplatform/docs/tutorials/canvas_notearsgame/index.md

 ==Sound==

-To round out the experience, we're going to add some sweet sound effects.
+To round out the experience, we''ll add some sweet sound effects.
 Sounds, like images, can be somewhat of a pain to use in HTML5, but thanks to our magic no-tears formula sound.js, sound can be made super-simple.

  player.shoot = function() {